DPQuant: Efficient and Differentially-Private Model Training via Dynamic Quantization Scheduling: Abstract

 \section{Abstract}

-Differentially-Private SGD (DP-SGD) is a powerful technique to protect user privacy when using sensitive data to train neural networks.
+Differentially-Private SGD (DP-SGD) and its adaptive variant DP-Adam are powerful techniques to protect user privacy when using sensitive data to train neural networks.
 During training, converting model weights and activations into low-precision formats, i.e., \emph{quantization}, can drastically reduce training times, energy consumption, and cost, and is thus a widely used technique.
-In this work, we demonstrate that quantization causes significantly higher accuracy degradation in DP-SGD compared to regular SGD.
-We observe that this is caused by noise injection in DP-SGD, which amplifies quantization variance, leading to disproportionately large accuracy degradation.
+In this work, we demonstrate for the first time that quantization causes significantly higher accuracy degradation in DP training compared to regular SGD.
+We observe that this is caused by noise injection, which amplifies quantization variance, leading to disproportionately large accuracy degradation.
 To address this challenge, we present \codename, a dynamic quantization framework that adaptively selects a changing subset of layers to quantize at each epoch.
-Our method combines two key ideas that effectively reduce quantization variance: (i) \emph{probabilistic sampling} of the layers that rotates which layers are quantized every epoch, and (ii) \emph{loss-aware layer prioritization}, which uses a differentially private loss sensitivity estimator to identify layers that can be quantized with minimal impact on model quality.
+Our method combines two key ideas that effectively reduce quantization variance: (i) \emph{probabilistic sampling} that rotates which layers are quantized every epoch, and (ii) \emph{loss-aware layer prioritization}, which uses a differentially private loss sensitivity estimator to identify layers that can be quantized with minimal impact on model quality.
 This estimator consumes a negligible fraction of the overall privacy budget, preserving DP guarantees.
 Empirical evaluations on ResNet18, ResNet50, and DenseNet121 across a range of datasets demonstrate that \codename consistently outperforms static quantization baselines, achieving near Pareto-optimal accuracy-compute trade-offs and up to \(2.21\times\) theoretical throughput improvements on low‑precision hardware, with less than $2\%$ drop in validation accuracy.
+We further show that our framework extends to DP-Adam with similar gains.